laro/Cilia/3 Advanced/8 Memory.md

 ### Microcontroller

-The fast, on-chip memory of an Pi Pico.
+The on-chip memory of an Pi Pico is very fast but quite limited.
 ```
 class FastMemory : MemoryAllocator {
     override func malloc(Int size, Int alignment = 16) -> Byte* { ... }